 What is Testosterone?

 Testosterone is the primary sex hormone in males.
-It is a naturally occurring hormone and it is “anabolic” because it contributes to processes that build tissue.
-Synthetic testosterone is also anabolic, and it is known as an anabolic steroid--and it’s one of the most frequently abused by athletes.
+It is a naturally occurring hormone and it is “anabolic” because it contributes to processes that build new tissue.
+Synthetic testosterone and its derivatives are also anabolic, and testosterone is known as an anabolic steroid--and it’s one of the most frequently abused by athletes.

-Natural testosterone, however, is produced by both male and female bodies, but males usually produce it in greater quantities.
-In contrast, girls and women produce more of the female hormone estrogen, while men and boys produce less of it.
+Natural testosterone, however, is produced by both male and female bodies, but males usually produce it in greater quantities in the testes.
+In contrast, girls and women produce more of the female hormone estrogen in their ovaries, while men and boys produce less of it in the adrenal gland.

-On average, male bodies produce roughly 20 times the testosterone as female bodies, resulting in stabilized testosterone levels in males seven to eight times greater than the stable testosterone levels in females.
+On average, male bodies produce roughly 20 times the testosterone as female bodies, resulting in serum testosterone levels in males seven to eight times greater than the serum testosterone levels in females.
 Since their bodies tend to have less of it, females tend to be more sensitive to the effects of synthetic testosterone.

 Testosterone is produced in large quantities in the gonads (reproductive glands) —larger quantities in the male testicles, as well as smaller quantities in the female ovaries.
 Small quantities of testosterone are also produced by the adrenal glands in both sexes.